-Furthermore, if the nation wants to send the refugees to another member state, it would put the same as an agenda before the committee, and the same will be decided by the in accordance with the rules laid down the Convention, thus preventing arbitrary deportation of citizens.
-Secondly, the question whether the time is ripe for the repatriation of refugees, will not be decided by the nation giving refuge unilaterally, but by the Committee, and the same will be binding on the nation.
-The Committee, after sending its officers to the home state of the refugees, will determine the question, after a conclusive report is submitted by the officers.
-It is an underlying assumption of refugee law that, wherever available, national protection takes precedence over surrogate international protection.32 A recent example of repatriation is the forcible deportation of Afghani refugees from Pakistan.
+A recent example of repatriation is the forcible deportation of Afghani refugees from Pakistan.
 The host state will make sure that adequate protection is given to the life and liberty of the refugees.
 Because of the multitude of religions followed in the subcontinent, the host state will ensure that protection is granted to the cultural identity, religion and personal laws of the refugee, and that no refugee will be forced to conform to any other faith, culture, or tradition.
-This is in consonance with the ideals laid down in the Universal Declaration of Human Rights.
+This is in consonance with the ideals arranged down in the Universal Declaration of Human Rights.

 The host nation should also endeavour, in good faith, towards providing basic means of income and living facilities.
-However, it should be a cardinal rule that if a member state has refused to give asylum on the grounds of national security and public order, it will be an obligation on that state to grant aid and relief to the refugees and provide financial assistance.
+However, it should be a cardinal rule that if a member state has refused to give asylum on the grounds of public order and national safety, it will be an obligation on that state to grant aid and relief to the refugees and provide financial assistance.
 Also, these two terms shall be clearly defined in the convention, so as to avoid inconsistencies